miguelhrocha/go-hammer/README.md

 ulimit -n
 ```

-Need to test on an EC2 and within a Fargate container and compare.
+I have tested on an EC2 instance t2.micro with Amazon Linux 2 and was able to go to 500 TPS.
+Still need to test within a docker container running on Fargate.

 ## Testing